akpax/LSW_HoldDownReport/README.md

 ## Using the Executable
-To download the executable, see [realeases](https://github.com/akpax/LSW_HoldDownReport/tags).
+To download the executable, see [releases](https://github.com/akpax/LSW_HoldDownReport/tags) and click on the most recent release.
 In the assets section, select the LSW_HoldownReport_windows.exe file for download and place it in your desired directory.
 (This will also be the directory where the output folder is created.)
 Note: the .exe file is standalone, and downloading the source code is not necessary to run this application.

 When the user launches the executable, the File Selector GUI appears, prompting for input and output file selection.
 (Refer to the next section for the correct file format).